545648604/hello-world/README.md

 # hello-world
-this is my first github repository to use code to sign up in m.jd.com
+this is for summiting my sharecode !!!
 And see you later !